 Aliyah organizations can assist foreigners with proven Jewish heritage to find work in the country, as they are automatically considered Israeli citizens through the ‘right to return’.

-Incoming foreigners will need to be highly qualified for their targeted sectors as employers tend to favor Israeli applicants from the intensely competitive employment market, where accountants, medical and healthcare professionals, electrical and software engineers and IT specialists vie for the most sought-after positions.
+Incoming foreigners will need to be highly qualified for their targeted sectors as employers tend to favor Israeli applicants from the intensely competitive employment market.
+Accountants, medical and healthcare professionals, software engineers and IT specialists vie for the most sought-after positions.

-• The candidate must have a job offer before applying for a B1 Work Visa.
+- The candidate must have a job offer and work permit before applying for a B1 Work Visa.
 It is a criminal offence to work without one

-Legal Checks you can make on Candidates/Employees in Israel
+Legal Checks you can make on Employees in Israel

-• Employers providing services to children, the disabled or mentally ill need police confirmation that employees have not been convicted of a sex offence
+- Criminal Records: Such screening is permitted for government and security positions.
+Employers providing services to children, the disabled or mentally ill need police confirmation that prospective employees have not been convicted of a sex offence.

 Basic Facts on Hiring in Israel